BB&T Mortgage Review 2020

-BB&T has an alternative to FHA loans for borrowers who are struggling to save up for a down payment.
-Their Community Homeownership Incentive Program (CHIP) offers up to 97% financing with no private mortgage insurance required.
-Borrowers are allowed to use gifted funds for the down payment and closing costs, but they must complete an online homebuyer education course to qualify.
+- Community Homeownership Incentive Program (CHIP).
+BB&T’s CHIP initiative offers up to 97% financing with no required private mortgage insurance.
+Homebuyers can use gift funds for their down payment and closing costs, but they must complete an online homebuyer education course to qualify.
+Income limitations apply, however.

 The mortgage application process

 - Closing.
-On closing day, you’ll meet at the title company or an attorney’s office to sign paperwork.
+On closing day, you may meet at the title company or an attorney’s office to sign paperwork and finalize your transaction.

 Communication during the process